 Staying connected with your customers using social media

 During this time, it is easy for us all to feel isolated and disconnected as we continue to get used to a new normal.
 However, whilst we might be separated physically, technology is enabling us to be more connected than ever.
-As we prepare to kick off our series of webinars with social media experts SocialB, this Wednesday, now seems like an apt time to share some of our top tips for staying connected on social media during the lockdown period.
+We've shared some of our top tips for staying connected on social media during the lockdown period.

 Make it a conversation

 Ask for opinions, get users to send in their content, consider creating polls and interactive features.
 Now is the perfect time to show your followers that their opinion really matters to you.
 In the long run, sparking up a dialogue will lead to increased brand loyalty and much stronger relationships with customers.

 Tell a story

 Social media stories, or ephemeral content, have been gaining momentum for a while now, and with good reason.
 As customers seek out authenticity from the brands, retailers and influencers they follow, story content offers the behind-the-scenes glimpse they’ve been after.
 Unlike perfect posts and polished photography (which of course, also have their place!), this kind of content offers a more human, more immediate insight into what brands are doing in the here and now.